 The "rip in the universe" effect in the episode As Time Goes By was awful.

-In the Christmas episode of Corner Gas, Oscar and Emma's car has been digitally added into the exterior shots of the house.
+Corner Gas digitally added Oscar and Emma's car into the exterior shots of the house in the Christmas episode.

 The Brittas Empire has an episode with an Emu or Ostrich running wild in the centre, which leads to several amusing effects failures.
 They actually managed to get a live version of the animal, but presumably it was too dangerous to let the actors interact with it.
 So you either get a live ostrich/emu running down a corridor dragging an obvious dummy, or human actors interacting with a hand puppet sticking over a bathroom stall.
 To their credit, the people involved seemed to realise this problem so the shots with the fake ostrich/emu are so obviously fake that it actually adds to the comedy.